dvegas7/Surgical-instrument-center-detected-using-Centernet/readme/TRAIN.md

 # Training on your own dataset

 ## For a single instrument class

+If your dataset includes instruments and you have 1 class that you want to detect, the rest being background, here's how you should proceed.
+If your dataset contains several classes, please refer to multiple classes part.

 1. Prepare the dataset

     Data must be in COCO format, you can export directly in COCO format from roboflow or CVAT.

      I recommend choosing a 512x512 image format.

-     If your dataset includes instruments and you have 1 class that you want to detect, the rest being background, here's how you should proceed.
-If your dataset contains several classes, please refer to part 2.

      Once you have generated your data in the COCO format go to `CenterNet_ROOT/data/instrument/annotations` and place your 3 coco. json files, namely `train`, `val` and `test`.